knieriem/markdown/README.md

 output have not been ported.
 The output is identical to that of peg-markdown.

+I try to keep the grammar in sync with the C version, by cherry-picking relevant changes.
+In the commit history the corresponding revisions have a suffix *[jgm/peg-markdown].*

-A simple benchmark has been done by comparing the execution time of the Go binary (cmd/main.go) and the original C implementation's binary needed for processing a Markdown document, which had been created by concatenating ten [Markdown syntax descriptions][syntax].
+A simple benchmark has been done by comparing the execution times of the Go binary (cmd/main.go) and the original C implementation's binary needed for processing a Markdown document, which had been created by concatenating ten [Markdown syntax descriptions][syntax].

   [syntax]: http://daringfireball.net/projects/markdown/syntax.text

-The C version is still around 1.2x faster than the Go version.
+The C version is still around 1.3x faster than the Go version.

 ## Installation